richardroach-ux/tourism-nz-yoobee-assignment/README.md

 🤔 - Ultimately, some functionality is lacking due to time constraints as well as my inexperience with React, but it has given me a much better view of how React as well as vanilla JS works.
-Also, I think my states may be in worse shape than 'the' States. 😅
+Also, I think my states may be in worse shape than 'the' States. 😅 Annnnnnd, it isn't responsive, not in the slightest.
+View at widths below 1920px at your peril.

 Images are the property of their respective owners.
 Richard Roach 20XX